Certification and Standards

 Apart from paying premiums, supporting off-farm income and access to financial support, the intervention measures to close the living income gap include trainings and access to inputs to increase productivity while protecting forests from further expansion of farms.
 The learnings from these pilots will serve as a blueprint for further actions.

-Our Goal: All cocoa used in relevant own-brand products will be from certified sources by the end of 2020.
+Our Goal: All cocoa used in relevant own-brand products is from certified sources.

 of products containing certified cocoa

 Sustainable Development Goals

 Support and respect the protection of human rights

 Not complicit in human rights abuses

 Uphold freedom of association and recognition of right to collective bargaining